 -

-Zivania – Cyprus’s grape distillate, typically 40-60% ABV.
-Take it neat in a small glass, or with a splash of water to soften.
-Lashings of ice suit hot days.
+Zivania – Cyprus's grape distillate, typically 40-60% ABV.
+Take it neat in a small glass, or with a splash of water to soften it.
+Lashings of ice are perfect for hot days.
 In tavernas, Zivania appears between courses with meat and sausages, helping the main course shine.
 If you stayed there, you could keep a bottle handy for late-night chats; for healthy eating, keep portions small but satisfying.
 Meats like souvlaki and sausages pair especially well, and online discussions under souvlakigr pop up when folks share pairing ideas.

 -